 Turning Every County into an E-Recording County: What You Need to Know About “Papering Out” and Recording Electronic Records

-The entire real estate industry has seen a massive shift in excitement to move towards a world of remote online notarizations, and fully online real estate closings.
-As of today, thousands of homes have already been bought and sold online, with the help of progressive underwriters and counties that are accepting electronic-recording, or eRecordings.
+The entire real estate industry has seen a massive shift in excitement as it moves towards a world of remote online notarizations and fully online real estate closings.
+Thousands of homes have already been bought and sold online with the help of progressive underwriters and counties that are accepting electronic-recording, or eRecordings.

 A New Industry Standard?